 Annual Incentive Bonuses.
 Executive officers and other full-time employees are eligible to receive annual incentive cash bonuses under our Economic Value Added Bonus Plan for Executive Officers and Senior Managers (EVA Bonus Plan).
-While we principally rely on this Bonus Plan for annual cash incentive bonuses, in some years the Compensation Committee may decide to grant discretionary cash bonuses outside of the EVA Bonus Plan based on special circumstances such as the acquisition or disposition of a business.
+While we principally rely on this EVA Bonus Plan for annual cash incentive bonuses, in some years the Compensation Committee may decide to grant discretionary cash bonuses outside of the EVA Bonus Plan based on special circumstances such as the acquisition or disposition of a business.
 See "Discretionary Bonuses" below.

 Participants under our EVA Bonus Plan for Executive Officers and Senior Managers include our executive officers and other senior managers determined by our Compensation Committee based upon recommendations from our Chief Executive Officer.
-The purpose of using Economic Value Added as a non-GAAP measure is to drive for continuous improvement year over year, enhance shareholder value and provide a framework for determining incentive compensation for our executive officers that financially rewards them for increases in our shareholder value.
-We believe that Economic Value Added improvement is the financial performance measure most closely correlated with increases in our shareholder value.
+The purpose of using Economic Value Added (a non-GAAP measure) is to drive for continuous improvement year over year, enhance shareholder value and provide a framework for determining incentive compensation for our executive officers that financially rewards them for increases in our shareholder value.
+We believe that an improvement in the Economic Value Added measure is the financial performance measure most closely correlated with increases in our shareholder value.

 In general, Economic Value Added (EVA) is our net operating profit after cash basis taxes, less a capital charge.
 The capital charge is intended to represent the return expected by the providers of our capital.
 The capital charge is determined by our weighted average debt and equity capital structure as defined by Stern, Stewart & Co., a management consultant firm that originated the concept of Economic Value Added.
 The amount of bonus which a participant is entitled to earn is derived from a Company Performance Factor and from an Individual Performance Factor.

 We determine the Company Performance Factor by reference to our financial performance relative to a targeted cash-based return on capital established by our Compensation Committee, which is intended to approximate our weighted cost of capital.
-We determine the Individual Performance Factor by reference to the level of attainment of certain quantifiable and non-quantifiable company or individual goals which contribute to increasing our value to our shareholders.
+We determine the Individual Performance Factor by reference to the level of attainment of certain quantifiable and non-quantifiable company or individual goals set for the participant by our Compensation Committee which contribute to increasing our value to our shareholders.

 At the beginning of each fiscal year, we calculate STRATTEC's cost of capital and expected Company EVA Performance Target.
-In fiscal 2010, the cost of capital was determined to be at 10.0% and the Company EVA Performance Target was a negative \$7.5 million.
-Actual Company EVA Performance in fiscal 2010 was a negative \$4.9 million.
+For fiscal 2014, the cost of capital was determined to be 10% and the Company EVA Performance Target was set at \$2 million.
+Actual Company EVA Performance in fiscal 2014 was a positive \$6.3 million.
 See below (in millions of dollars):

-Net Operating Income After Cash-Basis Taxes: \$ 3.1
+Net Operating Profit After Cash-Basis Taxes: \$16

-Average Net Capital Employed: \$80.0
+Average Net Capital Employed: \$103.2

-Cost of Capital: 10.0%
+Cost of Capital: 10 %

-Capital Charge: \$ 8.0
+Capital Charge: \$10

-Economic Value Added: \$(4.9)
+Economic Value Added: \$ 6

-Average Net Capital Employed in the business is generally calculated by averaging the net amount of operating assets (i.e. operating assets less operating liabilities) used in our business during a particular period.
-In fiscal year 2008, our EVA Bonus Plan was modified to include cash and cash equivalents as part of our net capital employed in the business.
+Average Net Capital Employed in the business is generally calculated by averaging the net amount of operating assets (i.e. operating assets less operating liabilities) used in our business during a twelve month period.
+Our EVA Bonus Plan includes cash and cash equivalents as part of our net capital employed in the business.
 Because cash and cash equivalents are a significant component of the capital employed in the business it can significantly increase our capital charge.
-This effect contributed to our negative EVA in fiscal 2010, 2009 and 2008.

-EVA performance can be negative when the calculated capital charge (cost of capital X net monthly average capital employed in the business) exceeds our Net Operating Income After Cash-Basis Taxes.
+EVA performance can be negative when the calculated capital charge (Cost of Capital X Net Monthly Average Capital Employed in the Business) exceeds our Net Operating Profit After Cash-Basis Taxes.
 For purposes of our EVA Bonus Plan, the EVA, whether positive or negative, is compared to the Company EVA Performance Target for that particular year to determine whether any bonuses are earned under the plan.